- BS, Development, Resource, and Consumer Economics, University of California, Davis

 Cathleen D. Zick is a family and consumer economist interested in household time allocation, household structure and economic well-being, and family/consumer policy.
 She has taught a number of different classes over the past 34 years including: Family Economic Resources (FCS 3450), Consumers, Markets and Government (FCS 3450/5440), Family Policy (FCS 6200), Research Methods (FCS 3200), and Families and Economic Policy (FCS 6400/5400).
 Her current courses are Program and Policy Evaluation (FCS/PUPBL/PADMN 6563) and Families, Consumers, and Health (FCS 5430).

-Areas of past research include (1) assessing the economic value of household work, (2) examining how later-life events (e.g., death of a spouse, health events) affect investment and retirement planning (funded by NIA), and (3) determining the impact of regulation/deregulation on consumer welfare.
+Areas of past research include (1) assessing the economic value of household work and its implications for housework and family child care, (2) examining how later-life events (e.g., death of a spouse, health events) affect investment and retirement planning (funded by NIA), and (3) determining the impact of regulation/deregulation on consumer welfare.

 Dr. Zick's work has been published in such journals as, Pediatrics, Social Science and Medicine, Health Affairs, Ethnicity and Health, International Journal of Obesity, American Journal of Preventive Medicine, Youth and Society, Public Health Nutrition, Demography, The Journal of Consumer Affairs, Journal of Marriage and the Family, Journal of Gerontology: Social Sciences, Social Science Research, and the Journal of Family and Economic Issues.
 She serves on the editorial boards of Journal of Marriage and Family and the Journal of Consumer Affairs.